-The concept of the time value of money is an essential one for anybody who is involved in the decision making processes for some critical aspects of finance like capital budgeting and valuation.
+The concept of the time value of money is an essential one for anybody who is involved in the decision-making processes for some critical aspects of finance like capital budgeting and valuation.

 On the other hand, it is important for a loan-taker to understand the implications of the time value of money as well.

-Simply put, the concept of the time value of money states that a sum of money which is received at this current time, has a higher value than that exact sum of money received down the track in the future.
+Simply put, the concept of the time value of money states that a sum of money that is received at this current time, has a higher value than that exact sum of money received down the track in the future.

 |Table of Contents|

 |Applications of Time Value of Money|

 Suppose I offer you the choice of taking Rs.
 1,00,000 from me today, or taking this same sum from me after a year.